barbaraisabelvieira/blogposts/_posts/2022-08-26-security-eng-facts.md

 # Conclusion

 I guess that like any another engineer, a security engineer sees a lot, learns a lot and forgets a lot.
 The difference is that we're passionate about and obsessed with security (whether it's software security or hardware security).
 Be assured that every day we try to make your system a little bit more secure.
 This is a challenging, rewarding and gratifying career path.
-So don't be afraid to become a security engineer.
+So, don’t be afraid to become a security engineer, it’s actually a lot of fun!

 ----